-Crested geckos aren’t really communal animals and can be held as solitary pets.
-You can house multiple females together and can even hold a male and several females.
-But if you’re a real reptile enthusiast you also might own a leopard gecko.
-Since both are low-maintenance pets, you’re probably interested in knowing if they can be housed together so you only need one terrarium.
+Crested geckos aren’t communal animals and can be held as solitary pets.
+You can house multiple females together and even keep a male and several females.
+But if you’re a real reptile enthusiast, you also might own a leopard gecko.
+But can crested geckos live with leopard geckos?

-Can a crested gecko live together with a leopard gecko?
 Crested geckos can’t be housed together with leopard geckos.
 They come from very different regions.
 The temperature and humidity needs of the terrarium will be different.
-Most importantly, trying to create a balance between the needs may hurt both gecko species.
+Most importantly, creating a balance between the needs may hurt both gecko species.

-There are some videos on Youtube and some forum posts that will tell you otherwise.
-But it can be very dangerous for the health of your crested gecko and leopard gecko to put them together in one terrarium.
+Some videos on Youtube and some forum posts will tell you otherwise.
+But it can be hazardous for the health of your crested gecko and leopard gecko to put them together in one terrarium.

 Crested Geckos and Leopard Geckos